Coyote

 How is canine distemper treated?

 There is currently no cure for canine distemper.
-Some animals can be treated with supportive care, but treatment without a diagnosis is not recommended because symptoms may be like those of animals with rabies.
-There are no licensed vaccines approved for use in wildlife.
-Modified live vaccines have been documented to actually cause the disease in some species.
+Some animals can be treated with supportive care, but treatment without a diagnosis is not recommended because symptoms may resemble those of rabies.
+There are no licensed vaccines approved for use in wildlife; modified live vaccines have actually been documented to cause the disease in some species.
 Off-label use of vaccines should only be administered at the discretion of an attending veterinarian.
 Administering drugs (including vaccines) to free-ranging wildlife is prohibited under 301 KAR 4:110.
 In captive wildlife settings, vaccines are used by veterinarians to help prevent animals from developing canine distemper.

 Does canine distemper pose a risk to people or other animals?